Zane Musgrove: 2023

 On 21 February, Musgrove was issued with a breach notice and fined by St. George Illawarra after he was involved in an altercation with teammate Mikaele Ravalawa following the clubs Charity Shield loss to South Sydney in Mudgee.
 It was alleged that both players were heavily intoxicated after a night out of drinking following the game.

 Musgrove would play a total of 11 games for St. George Illawarra in the 2023 NRL season as they finished 16th.

 On 5 October 2023 it was reported that he had signed for Warrington on a two-year deal for the 2024 season.

 2024

 On 8 June, Musgrove played in Warrington's 2024 Challenge Cup final defeat against Wigan.

 Musgrove played 25 games for Warrington in the 2024 Super League season as the club reached the semi-final before losing to Hull Kingston Rovers.

 2025

 On 23 May 2025 it was reported that he had signed for Oldham RLFC in the RFL Championship on an 18-month deal.

-On 25 June, Musgrove was suspended for eight games after he was found guilty of using unacceptable language whilst playing for Warrington during the 2025 Challenge Cup semi-final.
+On 25 June, Musgrove was suspended for eight games after he was found guilty of using unacceptable language during the 2025 Challenge Cup semi-final whilst he was at Warrington.
+In August, Musgrove joined Bradford Bulls on a short-term deal for the rest of the season.